-The portfolio managers of the Investment Adviser manage the Funds' investments as a team.
-The portfolio managers responsible for the day-to-day management of each Fund's investments, except the Large Cap Equity Fund, are Sean Kelleher and Maggie Bautista.
-The portfolio managers responsible for the day-to-day management of the Large Cap Equity Fund's investments are John J. McCabe and Mark F. Trautman.
-The table below shows other accounts for which the portfolio managers of the Funds are responsible for the day-to-day portfolio management as of October 31, 2013.
+The portfolio managers of the Investment Adviser manage the Funds' portfolios as a team.
+The portfolio managers responsible for the day-today management of the Ultra Short Mortgage Fund and the Short U.S. Government Fund's portfolio, are Sean Kelleher and Maggie Bautista.
+The portfolio managers responsible for the day-to-day management of the Large Cap Equity Fund's portfolio are Robert C. Jones and Ana I. Galliano.
+The table below shows other accounts for which the portfolio managers of the Funds are responsible for the day-to-day portfolio management as of October 31, 2015.